sjn/introducing-se/docs.md

 ### 7. Summarize & pause to think

-* Try to end with aporia — wonder
+* Try to end with *aporia* and wonder.
-* Success: When all are happy to have had the conversation
+* Success is when all are happy to have had the conversation.
-* If you can, offer to con&shy;tinue the chat later
+* If you can, offer to con&shy;tinue the chat later.
-* Give them a printed [Introducing.SE card](dist/media/introducing-se-card-2021-01.pdf)
+* Give them a printed [Introducing.SE card](dist/media/introducing-se-card-2021-01.pdf).

 \
 [🔙 *to start*](#)